LoreBene99/AIRO1_Exam_January/README.md

 # AIRO1_Exam_January
-This repository containes the exam of the course "AIRO1" took the 10/01/2021
+Exam given by the professor Armando Tacchella for the course "Artificial Intelligence 1" - Robotics Engineering, at the University of Genova, took the 10/01/2022.